 |OpenSSL for Windows||OpenSSL 3.1, 3.0, and 1.1.1 pre-compiled for Microsoft Windows with no external dependencies.
 The binary distributions can be used standalone or integrated into any Windows application.
 Installer, EXEs and DLLs are digitally signed with ‘FireDaemon Technologies Limited’ Extended Validation (EV) code signing certificate.||https://www.firedaemon.com/get-openssl|

 |OpenSSL for NonStop||Pre-compiled NonStop ia64/x86 1.0.2, 1.1.1 executables and libraries for the HPE NonStop Operating Systems.
 Threaded versions are included.
 The SPT version depends on FLOSS, otherwise there are no other dependencies.
 32-bit versions are available.
 The builds are done by the ITUGLIB Technical Committee as part of Connect.||https://ituglib.connect-community.org/apps/Ituglib/SrchOpenSrcLib.xhtml|

 How To Install OpenSSL On The Windows Platform?

-The installation will take 5 to 10 seconds.
-Click Finish to complete the installation process.
+Once the installation completes, the setup wizard will prompt you to finish the installation.
+Click Finish to complete the OpenSSL installation process.